Agents-SDK - A High Performance C++ Framework for AI Agents

 Agents-SDK is a portable, high-performance C++ framework for building on-device, agentic AI systems — think LangChain for the edge.
 This SDK is purpose-built for developers who want to create local-first AI agents that can reason, plan, and act without relying on the cloud.

-- 🧩 Multi-LLM Support — Connect to multiple providers seamlessly:
+- Multi-Provider Support — Connect to multiple LLM providers seamlessly:

 - Ollama/llama-cpp (local models like Llama, Mistral, etc.)